 When Tacoma residents woke up on the morning of Oct.
 13, they found a new fleet of sleek black electric scooters clustered in “nests” throughout the downtown core and Old Town, ready to ride.

-The e-scooters are part of a 60-day trail which Bird hopes will help, “meet the need for improved transit options that are affordable, and reliable.”
+The e-scooters are part of a 60-day trial which Bird hopes will help, “meet the need for improved transit options that are affordable, and reliable.”
 Using a Bird will help residents find a last-mile transportation alternative without having to get in a car, thereby reducing traffic and carbon emissions.

 So how does Bird work?
 Simply download the application to locate a nearby e-scooter, upload a photo of your ID (to prove you are over 18), assign a payment method — rides are $1 to start and 20 cents for each minute thereafter — and off you go at 15 miles per hour.
 When you’re finished, leave the scooter in a public location and use the app to end your ride.